-The importance of a healthy oral hygiene cannot be overemphasized.
+The importance of a healthy oral hygiene cannot be over emphasised.
 It is imperative that you look after your teeth when recovering from the treatment.
 Here are a few things you should note:

-- Avoid biting on hard foods until all of your treatment is complete
+- Avoid biting tough foods until all of your treatment is complete

 - Your teeth may be sensitive for a few days